danbev/learning-knative/README.md

 2) Istio-Auth
 ```

-### Operators
-In OpenShift Operators are the preferred method of packaging, deploying, and
-managing services on the control plane.

-### API Gateway
-An API Gateway is focused on offering a single entry point for external clients
-whereas a service mesh is for service to service communication.
-But there are
-a lot of features that both have in common.
-But there would be more overhead having
-an API gateway between all internal services (like latency for example).
-Ambassidor is an example of an API gateway.
-But an API gateway can be used at the entry point to a service mesh.

 ### Sidecar
 Is a utility container that supports the main container in a pod.
 Remember that
 a pod is a collection of one or more containers.

-### Envoy
-Is composed of two parts:
-1) Edge
-This gives a single point of ingress (external traffic; not internal to the
-service mesh).
-2) Service
-This is a separate process that keeps an eye on the services.

 All of these instances form a mesh and share routing information with each other.

-#### Configuration
-The configuration consists of listeners and clusters.

-A listener tells which port it should listen to.
-This can also have a filter
-associated with it.

 So to use Knative we need istio for the service mesh (communication between
 services), we also need to be able to access the target service externally which